LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 bash: lsof: command not found
 ```

 So we don't have any `tcpdump` nor `lsof` in our `container`.
-While it is expected it actually means to us - troubleshooting is different in containerized environments.
+While it is expected it actually means to us - troubleshooting is different - in containerized environments.

-So if we wish to use one of the above commands what should be our path, there are multiple ones, lets check our options and choose what we think suits best this problem, our options:
+So if we wish to use one of the above commands what should be our path, there are multiple ones, lets check our options and choose what we think suits best this problem.
+Our options:

 1. Troubleshoot the container `externally`.
 Run the commands from the `node` itself.
-1. Use another container perhaps a `troubleshooting container`.
+1. Use another container perhaps a `troubleshooting container` to run the commands.
-1. Install the `troubleshooting` commands inside our `app` container - this is a path we are not going to take as it stands in opposite to container methodology.
+1. Install the `troubleshooting` commands inside our `app` container.
 1. Use new abstractions for troubleshooting for example docker has `docker top` command so you can run externally to the container `docker top containerized-cassandra`.
 1. Use 3rd party tools which allow greater visibility into your containers.

-We first search for standards, as we don't have yet a `docker tcpdump` then our second best option is to run to stat a new container running `tcpdump` and use it to analyze the network traffic.
+As always we first see if we have standards, as we don't have any `docker tcpdump` obviously then our second best option we have opted for is to run to stat a new container running `tcpdump` and use it to analyze the network traffic.

 ```bash
 $ docker run --net=host --rm corfr/tcpdump -iveth9258f66 port 7000